 Parents have the right to withdraw their daughter from lessons covering Relationships and Sex Education, except for those aspects required by law within the Science Curriculum.
-They would be expected to discuss the matter with the Wellbeing and Personal Development Coordinator, Ms Charlotte Woodhead, (woodheadc@cheltladiescollege.org); and/or or the Vice Principal, Mr Richard Dodds (doddsr@cheltladiescollege.org).
+They would be expected to discuss the matter with the Head of PSHE, Mrs Lisa Shortland, (shortlandl@cheltladiescollege.org) and/or or the Vice Principal, Mr Richard Dodds (doddsr@cheltladiescollege.org).
 Should parents remain convinced that they wish to withdraw their daughter, they should do so by informing the Vice-Principal in writing.